 The sub-group's second focus has been to work on the ontology to be used for the NIST conceptual architecture actor list.
 This list is critical because it contains the terms and concepts used to define smart grid functionality.
-The group defined only as much of the ontology as was needed to identify what the actor really is.
-When the group begins their effort in defining the artifacts necessary for the logical layer of architecture the remaining portions of the ontology.
-The ontology defined and traceability to the reference ontology are described in more detail in Appendix C.
+The group defined only as much of the ontology as was necessary to clearly identify the actor.
+The ontology defined, and traceability to the reference ontology, are described in more detail in Appendix C.

-The sub-group's third focus is to begin applying these rules to the actors list.
-This list is changing as new insight and needs are identified by the ADWP team and by the EU SC-CG team.
+The sub-group's third focus is to begin applying the ontology to the actors list.
+The actor list is changing as new insights and needs are identified by the ADWP team and by the EU SC-CG team.
 The original list was composed basically of the actor name, domain in which it resides, description, and information source.
 The working party changed "actor" to "entity" to reflect the ontological definitions that applied to each actor.
-By applying its ontological definitions, the team discovered that many of the actors were not only actors but also services, roles, and zones.
-That list may expand as the group works through the list.
+By applying its ontological definitions, the team discovered that many of the actors were not only actors but also services, service collections and zones.
+The actors list may expand as the group continues its work.
 Additional attributes added at this time are the following: